 Actual Cash Value

-- A property insurance policy that provides direct damage coverage on buildings or structures while they are under construction.
-It also covers foundations, fixtures, machinery, and equipment used to service the building, and materials and supplies used in the course of construction.
+A property insurance policy that provides direct damage coverage on buildings or structures under construction.
+It also covers foundations, fixtures, machinery and equipment used to service the building, and materials and supplies used during construction.

-- A contract which combines personal and business multiple-line insurance; coverage for the entire farm and ranch operations, may include the dwelling.
+A contract that combines personal and business multiple-line insurance; coverage for the entire farm and ranch operations, may include the dwelling.

 Fire - Real Property

 Coverage of insured's real estate property against the peril of fire.

 Fire and Allied Lines

 Insurance covering the peril of fire damage to property, as well as extended coverage, which includes perils other than fire, such as windstorm, hail, explosion, riot, etc. along with resultant damage caused by smoke and water.
 Allied lines proved further coverage against perils such as sprinkler leakage, rain and non-fire-related water damage and earthquake.